Buddha Purnima

 History

-This holiday was formalized in May of 1950 during a conference of the World Fellowship of Buddhists in Sri Lanka.
+This holiday was formalized in May 1950 during a conference of the World Fellowship of Buddhists in Sri Lanka.
 While it is usually celebrated on the first full moon of May, it may also be celebrated on the second full moon of May if one occurs during that month.

-Customs, Traditions and Observances
+Customs, Traditions, and Observances

 Most of the celebrations observed on this day revolve around the teachings of Buddha.
 For instance, many people will spend the day in temples to meditate and reflect upon their lives.
-Some participants will also give money, food or clothes to the poor or release caged animals to show their appreciation for all living things – as Buddha taught.
+Some participants will also give money, food, or clothes to the poor or release caged animals to show their appreciation for all living things, as Buddha taught.

-A common practice among Buddhists is to visit a statue of Buddha as a baby that is often set up at one of the many temples on Buddha Purnima.
+A common practice among Buddhists is to visit a statue of Buddha as a baby that is often set up in one of the many temples on Buddha Purnima.
 They will then pour water over the statue to symbolize a new beginning.
 Some Buddhists will spend the day eating vegetarian food as well.